fnichol/chef-webapp/README.md

 **Note:** Disabling the web application will not delete it but de-register it from the web server's enabled virtual hosts.

+# Development

+* Source hosted at [GitHub][repo]
+* Report issues/Questions/Feature requests on [GitHub Issues][issues]

+Pull requests are very welcome!
+Make sure your patches are well tested.
+Ideally create a topic branch for every separate change you make.

 # License and Author

 Author:: Fletcher Nichol (<fnichol@nichol.ca>)